SucklessWindows/SucklessWindows/readme.md

 - Windows 11

 ## Some notes
-- Dont care about `Malicious`, I don't have money to verify it.
+- Dont care about the `Unverified playbook` pop-up, this playbook is safe & open-source.
+Paying money to get verified is unnecessary (and we don't have money :p).
 - Before using, considering you already have a small understand how and what you need in your Windows machine, as the source code is public, please read what does it do, you can modify it to suit your needs.
 - I'm not responsible for anything if this breaks your Windows machine, I RECOMMEND only use Suckless Windows after reinstalled stock Windows from Microsoft, NOT ANY 3RD PARTY WINDOWS!